La Petite France district in Strasbourg reflecting in the canal at dusk

 Resources mentioned in this guide.
 These are affiliate links — I earn a small commission at no extra cost to you.

-Hotels in Strasbourg → Find Cheap Flights
+Hotels in Strasbourg →

 Strasbourg sits exactly where Europe gets complicated — and interesting.
 Passed back and forth between France and Germany more times than a bad joke, the city absorbed both cultures and ended up with something entirely its own: the Alsatian identity.
 Half-timbered houses over mirror-still canals, flammekueche washing down with local Riesling, and a Gothic cathedral that took 250 years to build.
-A day here feels like two different countries at once.

 Getting to Strasbourg